 - The col_index_num argument contains text or is less than or equal to 0.
 Make sure you didn’t insert a negative value or zero by mistake.
 It’s easy to type 0 instead of 10 or insert additional letters.
-Double check your formula and correct any input mistakes.
+Double-check your formula and correct any input mistakes.

 #DIV/0 error in Excel

 Since dividing by zero will result in no mathematical result that Excel can display, it will trigger a #DIV/0 error message.
-Whenever you see this message, it means that you are either dividing by a cell which is blank (and treated as zero) or part of your formula that is treated as the divisor equals zero.
+Whenever you see this message, it means that you are either dividing by a cell that is blank (and treated as zero) or part of your formula that is treated as the divisor equals zero.
 In order to fix it evaluate your formula and check which part is triggering the error.

 #N/A error in Excel

 The #N/A error is Excel’s way of telling you that your formula can’t find what you are looking for.
-This is most common with VLOOKUP, HLOOKUP, LOOKUP and MATCH functions.
+This is most common with VLOOKUP, HLOOKUP, LOOKUP, and MATCH functions.

 #N/A error while using VLOOKUP, HLOOKUP, LOOKUP or MATCH

 If you are using exact match for your lookup functions, then the #N/A error means that no matching result has been found.
-In order to fix the error, check you data series manually.
+In order to fix the error, check your data series manually.
 If the value you are looking for exists, then it means that there may be additional spaces before or after your data.

 For Excel, an exact match means that the strings need to be identical.
 So, if you are looking for “Jane” but your data series contains ” Jane” (two spaces before the text), then Excel will return #N/A because the two strings are considered different.

 Most of the time all you need to do to prevent #N/A errors is to make sure that the lookup value is correct and that your lookup tables do not have data with ending spaces.
-In some cases it can even be useful to trap the error using IFERROR and display a more friendly message (or just hide the error).
-The final section of this article describes the use of IFNA, IFERROR and ISERROR to hide errors or display custom messages.
+In some cases, it can even be useful to trap the error using IFERROR and display a more friendly message (or just hide the error).
+The final section of this article describes the use of IFNA, IFERROR, and ISERROR to hide errors or display custom messages.